ezEngine/docs/docs/runtime/world/game-objects.md

 ## Messaging

 You can send messages to all components attached to an object, or the entire hierarchy below an object.
-You can also send *event messages*, which will 'bubble up' the hierarchy until they find component to handle it.
+You can also send *event messages*, which will 'bubble up' the hierarchy until they find a component to handle it.

 See the chapter about [messaging (TODO)](world-messaging.md) for details.